-Astroyogi.com wishes you a very Happy Lohri!
+Astroyogi.com wishes you all a very Happy Lohri!

 Lohri is one of the greatest festivals of Punjab and Haryana.
 According to the Hindu calendar, this bonfire festival is celebrated on the 13th of January during the month of Paush or Magh just a day before Makar Sankranti.
-At this point of time, it believed that the earth which is farthest from the sun begins to move towards the sun, ending the coldest month of the year.
+At this point of time, it is believed that the earth which is farthest from the sun begins to move towards the sun, ending the coldest month of the year.
 From this time onwards the month of Magh begins and also the auspicious period of Uttarayan.

 Significance of Lohri

 While there are many reasons for celebrating Lohri, the celebration of this festival is mainly associated with the harvest of Rabi or winter crops.
 Wheat is the main winter crop in Punjab which is sown in the month of October and harvested in March or April.
-During this time around in January the fields come up with the promise of golden harvest and thus the celebration of Lohri begins.
+Around this time in January the fields come up with the promise of golden harvest and thus the celebration of Lohri begins.
 This is basically a rest period before the cutting and gathering of crops.

 How is Lohri celebrated?

 Lohri is a wonderful opportunity for people to take a break from their daily routine and enjoy some fun and dance.
-In other parts of India Lohri coincides with Pongal, Bihu, Makar Sankranti and Uttarayan.
+In other parts of India, Lohri coincides with Pongal, Bihu, Makar Sankranti and Uttarayan.
 All of these festivals communicate the same message of oneness and brotherhood.